CiscoTestAutomation/pyats/docs/manifest/schema.rst

     -  # string with tag keyword
     (optional)

-    command:  # command to execute script, e.g. pyats run job
+    command:  # command to execute script.
+Either `easypy` or `pyats run job`.
               # (optional)
-              # by default, the command is inferred from the 'type'
+              # By default, the command is inferred from the 'type'
-              # e.g. easypy command: pyats run job
+              # e.g. easypy job types use the command: `pyats run job` by default.

     # definition of runtimes for the related script
     # (optional)